Rick was born in Rome, Italy in 1967, and came to Australia at the age of 4 with his parents and sister.

 Rick started boxing at the age of 10, however it wasn’t until he was 17 that he took the sport seriously.
 Since then Rick has competed in over 150 bouts with an 85% success rate.

-His competitive nature and will to success saw him pursue an illustrious career in boxing, some of the highlights being;
+His competitive nature and will to succeed saw him pursue an illustrious career in boxing, some of his highlights being:

-- Captain Boxing Team of the 1992 Barcelona and the 1996 Atlanta Olympic Games.
+Captain Boxing Team of the 1992 Barcelona and 1996 Atlanta Olympic Games.

-- 1995 – Won Australian Championships (Light Heavyweight 81kg Division)
+1995 – Won Australian Championship (Light Heavyweight 81kg Division).

 Rick retired after the 1996 Atlanta Olympics and grew to a happy 110kg.

 The cut off age in boxing was lifted from 32 to 34 in Year 2000.
-Due to this factor, Rick was eligible to return to boxing in the Year 2000 and proceeded to lose 29kg in three months so he could box in the Light Heavyweights 81kg category.
+Due to this factor, Rick was eligible to return to boxing in the year 2000 and proceeded to lose 29kg in three months so he could box in the Light Heavyweight 81kg category.
 He won 3 out of the 4 elimination fights but unfortunately did not qualify for the 2000 Olympics.